 However, volunteer work is confirmable.
 Someone at the office might volunteer for that organization themselves, and many (if not most) volunteer organizations keep records for their own legal reasons.
 Don’t exaggerate your contributions to any organization or effort—paid or not.

-While you might be able to perform a wedding ceremony, most such titles do not carry any legal weight.
-Because of this, you actually run the risk of getting your future employer sued for liability if they present you as having a specific certification or title when, in fact, you don’t have anything legitimate to back it up.
+Listing inaccurate certifications might help you get a job, but in the long run, it can do more damage than good.
+If you do get the job false pretences like this, you actually run the risk of getting your future employer sued for liability if they present you as having a specific certification or title when, in fact, you don’t have anything legitimate to back it up.

 Accrediting agencies keep detailed records of people who receive legally recognized titles from accredited sources.
 If your name isn’t on these lists, then you will run into some problems during a background check.